Adoption Initial Visits Guidance

 - Advise that we provide a resource list and that towards the end of stage one we will be asking what they have learned.

 The two stage assessment process, and tight time framework requirements around this should be clearly explained.
-Also advise that this can be slowed down for reasons that may include more time is required for learning and readiness.
+Also advise that this can be slowed down for reasons that may include more time being required for learning and readiness.

 Please remember that this is guidance only, and that professional judgement needs to be exercised in each case based on the circumstances presented.